snagglebits/speed/wp-content/plugins/wp-math-captcha/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Tweak: UI improvements for WordPress 3.8

 = 1.1.0 =
 * New: Option to block spambots direct access to wp-comments-post.php
 * New: Basic CSS styling of Math Captcha fields